MLSysOps/DataCI/docs/Text_Classification.md

 ## Download Sample Raw Data

-For this tutorial, we download sampled product data provided by our e-commerce partners.
-This data is collected from internal online data lake with proper removal of confidential information.
+Assume we have sampled 20K raw data from online product database, and hand over these raw data to annotators for verify their product category which are filled by sellers and contains some noise.
+Now, the first batch of 10K finish labelling data are returned.

 ```shell
 # saved at data/pairwise_raw/